dm-guy/utm-alternative/README.md

 This project is completely functional and working.
 However, it needs more use cases, testing and suggestions to improve it.
 Please do!

 <h6>Updates</h6>

+JAN 30 2014<br/>
+Domain and cookie name values are passed to the function.
+If no domain name is passed, the function will take by default the hostname (-->including the subdomain).

 Aug 25 2014<br />
 <b>Release 1.1:</b> New currTime() function gives you an option to add the time of the session to the traffic source cookie.
 By default, these lines are commented out.